 - 19. The Agency has conducted a coordinated review of the proposal with the New York State Department of Environmental Conservation (NYSDEC), the Lake George Park Commission and the Town of Putnam. - 20.
-The Town of Putnam has a local zoning code.
-On October 29, 2010, the applicant submitted a written request to the Town seeking a waiver from the requirement of access from a public road.
-On February 9, 2011, the Town Planning Board granted the applicants request for a waiver. - 21.
+The subdivision is before the Town Planning Board for approval.
+On October 9, 2013, the Planning Board extended the time for the SEQRA review and approval for 6 months. - 21.
 The Town of Putnam Code Enforcement Officer issued a memo dated May 29, 2013 which stated that the Gull Bay Road Extension is adequate for emergency vehicles. - 22.
 The NYSDEC is requiring an Individual Construction Stormwater SPDES permit for the project.
 NYSDEC issued a Second Notice of Incomplete Permit Application on August 21, 2013 which the applicant responded to in correspondence dated September 12, 2013. - 23.
 The Lake George Park Commission (LGPC) administers stormwater management regulations and issues permits for individual boathouses, referred to as "covered docks" in the LGPC regulations.
-A LGPC permit does not, however, affect the Agency's project review jurisdiction over boathouses and docks as part of the subdivision under § 809/810 of the APA Act.
+A LGPC permit does not, however, affect the Agency's project review jurisdiction over boathouses and docks as part of the subdivision under Section 809/810 of the APA Act.
 Pursuant to a September 18, 2013 letter from LGPC, the dock and stormwater management applications remain technically incomplete.